 A person who cannot resist germs invading the body, multiplying, and resulting in infection, eg babies, young people, people with medical conditions.

 5. Entry point:

 The path germs can take to enter the vulnerable person, eg through eyes, nose or mouth after touching toys, surfaces etc.

-2. Source of infection:
+4. Spread of germs: